Rorima/javascript/notes.md

 ### Constructors

 A constructor is a special method of a class.
-Its job is to accept arguments and assign properties, or anythign else you'ld like to do when you instantiate an object.
+Its job is to accept arguments and assign properties, or anything else you would like to do when you instantiate an object.

-This is how you create an constructor:
+To create a constructor, use the keyword `constructor`:

 ```
 class Student {